isaacnmm/pestpolicy-hugo2XX/content/posts/best-vocal-mic-under-200/index.md

 ### [**4.
 Mxl 770 Vocal Cardioid Microphone**](https://www.amazon.com/dp/B0007NQH98/?tag=p-policy-20)
 You dont have to break a bank to get a quality vocal microphone for your home recording studio.
 MXL 770 gives you an opportunity to make attain professional recording at a very affordable price.

-Being a cardioid sound pickup mic, it will be a great tool for vocal recording since its only sensitive to sounds that come from the front side.� Any other sounds that come for the rear or sides will be isolated leading to accurate vocals.
+Being a cardioid sound pickup mic, it will be a great tool for vocal recording since its only sensitive to sounds that come from the front side.
+Any other sounds that come for the rear or sides will be isolated leading to accurate vocals.
 However, since it has a small diaphragm, its likely to get interference in case its used in a noisy place.
 Thus, its recommended to use it in a fully soundproof space to avoid picking unwanted sounds from outside.
 Its frequency response ranges between 30 Hz and 20 kHz.
 In case therere loud sounds, the mic gives you an option to add an extra 10 dB pad to minimize the interference.
 Plus theres a shock mount to reduce interference from vibrations.
 Also included is a switch for minimising rumble.